 Broken down this statistic showed that 91% of businesses with over 11 employees now use CRM, compared to 50% of those with 10 employees or less.

 Businesses will continue to increase investments in CRM solutions.
-Fueled not only by improving results, but also a need to keep up with their competitors and retain clients.
-This is all expected to turn the CRM sector from a $24 billion industry in 2014 to a $37 billion one by 2017.
+Fueled not only by improving results, but also a need to keep up with their competitors and create a great customer experience.
+This is all expected to turn the CRM sector into a $37 billion industry by the end of 2017.